 The best place to begin your search for credible information sources is the search box on the library's home page.
-This simple, powerful discovery tool will help you find physical items in our library (e.g. books, DVDs, reference materials) and valuable content from scholarly journals, trade publications, popular magazines, and newspapers.
+This simple, powerful discovery tool will help you find valuable content from scholarly journals, trade publications, popular magazines, and newspapers, as well as physical items in our library (e.g. books, DVDs, reference materials).

 Using the library's search box allows you to search multiple databases and thousands of journals all at once.
-But if for some reason you need to search just one database or one journal at a time, the links below can help you do that.
+But if, for some reason, you need to search just one database or one journal at a time, the links on this page can help you do that.

 If you're looking only for articles--including scholarly, peer-reviewed journal articles--use the dropdown menu beside the main search box to select "Articles."